binaryberry/seal/README.md

 ## What is it?

-This is a Slack bot that publishes a team's pull requests to their Slack Channel, once provided the organisation name, the team members' github names, and a list of repos to follow.
+This is a Slack bot that publishes a team's pull requests to their Slack Channel, once provided the organisation name and the team members' github names.
 It is my first 20% project at GDS.

 ![image](https://github.com/binaryberry/seal/blob/master/images/readme/informative.png)
 ![image](https://github.com/binaryberry/seal/blob/master/images/readme/angry.png)